-JFreeSVG is a fast, light-weight, vector graphics library for the Java(tm) platform that makes it easy to generate graphical output in SVG format directly from Java code.
-The library contains:
+JFreeSVG is a fast, light-weight, vector graphics library for the Java(tm) platform that makes it easy to generate graphical output in SVG format directly from Java code (via

-JFreeSVG is free software under the terms of the GNU Affero General Public Licence (AGPL) version 3 or later.
-For those that do not wish to be bound by the terms of the AGPL, an alternative licence is available to purchase.
+JFreeSVG is free software under the terms of the GNU General Public Licence (GPL) version 3 or later.
+For those that do not wish to be bound by the terms of the GPL, an alternative licence is available to purchase.

 11 April 2014